VOLUNTEER ACCOMMODATION AND MEALS

 1-Hour Private Classes: US$50 per week

 If you would like to compliment your volunteer experience in Guatemala with a 5-day/4-night trip to the coast of El Salvador for an incredible surf school experience, you can arrange this directly with our local staff once you arrive in Antigua!
 After spending the weekend in Antigua, you will head to El Salvador on Monday morning and arrive in time for your first one-on-one surf lesson.
 While staying at a local boutique hotel complete with a pool, hammocks and ocean views, you will enjoy three meals and 2 hours of personal surf instruction per day.
 Spend your free time on the beach, body boarding, enjoying the hotel facilities or exploring nearby caves.
 The local beaches have great nightlife with music and dancing!
-The fee is US$590 with the following inclusions:
+The cost is US$590 and includes the following:

 - Transport to and from the beach in El Salvador